jan-bogaerts/slate/source/index.html.md

       - create or open a project
       - right click on the project and select 'import library/from import wizard'
       - search for senml-kpn
+      - double click on the library which will start the import process.
+      - This library depends on another library for base64 support called mbedtls.
+This has to be included separatly into your project for some boards like the LPC1768), others already have this library built into the os lib like the MAX32620FTHR.
+To import the library follow these steps:
+        - right click on the project and select 'import library/from import wizard'
+        - search for mbedtls (in the search box, it's best to type in tls)
-      - double click on the search result which will start the import process.
+        - double click on the library which will start the import process.
+        - if your system complains about some functions being declared 2 times, remove the mbedtls library and rebuild.
     - python: use pip to install the library:
     ```pip install kpn-senml```
     - micropython: